shemankubana/PHPantry-/README.md

 # My Simple Laravel E-commerce Project: PHPantry 🛒

-Hey there\! 👋 This is a little e-commerce demonstration project I put together using the **Laravel PHP framework**.
+This is a little e-commerce demonstration project I put together using the **Laravel PHP framework**.
 My goal was to build something that showcases the fundamental backend concepts I've been learning, and I think it turned out pretty well\!
 You'll find a public storefront where folks can browse and "buy" products, and also a neat admin panel where I can manage all the inventory.

 -----

-## ✨ What It Does (Features\!)
+## What It Does (Features\!)

 I focused on getting these core functionalities working: